-The one reporting security vulnerabilities to the core team and Linaro are asked to do it under the conditions mentioned below.
+The one reporting security vulnerabilities to the TrustedFirmware.org are asked to do it under the conditions mentioned below.
 It might seem like a long list, but we hope that it won't scare people away from reporting issues.
 It's mostly common sense and also aims to rule out questions that otherwise might come to mind.
-In short, the rules by default gives the core team and Linaro the power to decide what to do with the reported issue if nothing else has been agreed between them and the reporter.
+In short, the rules by default gives TrustedFirmware.org the power to decide what to do with the reported issue if nothing else has been agreed between them and the reporter.

-1. If nothing else has been agreed between the reporter and the core team and Linaro, then the rules and information as stated on this page applies.

-1.1.
-This means that the core team and Linaro will re-distribute the information to the stakeholders according to the plan described further down here.

-1.2.
-This also means that patches etc will be submitted to the upstream project based on the proposed disclosure day that will be given to the reporter after initial investigation.

-- 2. By default, the information about the reported issue(s) will be shared within the core team (see the note about the core team at the beginning of the page).
+- 1. If nothing else has been agreed between the reporter and TrustedFirmware.org, then the rules and information as stated on this page applies. - 1.1.
+This means that the TrustedFirmware.org will re-distribute the information to the stakeholders according to the plan described further down here. - 1.2.
+This also means that patches etc will be submitted to the upstream project based on the proposed disclosure day that will be given to the reporter after initial investigation. - 2.
+By default, the information about the reported issue(s) will be shared within TrustedFirmware.org and a vetted list of stakeholders.
 If you as a reporter aren't OK with that, then you must inform us about that when reporting the issue. - 3.
-By default, the core team and Linaro decides whether there should be a CVE created or not.
+By default, the TrustedFirmware.org decides whether there should be a CVE created or not.
 If the reporter insist on having a CVE created, then this should be expressed when doing the reporting. - 4.
-The core team and Linaro have the rights to involve other experts to help us with mitigations and patches.
+TrustedFirmware.org have the rights to involve other experts to help us with mitigations and patches.
 If you as a reporter aren't OK with that, then you must inform us about that when reporting the issue. - 5.
 Reporting security issues under NDA should be seen as a last resort thing.
 If/when that happens, then we will come up with a mutual agreement on a disclosure plan. - 6.
 It is appreciated if the reporter have estimated some initial severity scoring as described further down on this page.
 This is mainly to get an indication whether we share the same view about the severity or not.